 Chris and I had recorded a few tunes around the time of the Radio Stars nosedive, and some of these were used to get us a recording deal.
 (Some of these (including ‘Greenfinger’ and ‘Hit Him On The Head With A Hammer’ I would later – much later – return to).
 Ray Weston drummed and former Radio Stars drummer Jamie Crompton played guitar, before going off to join Suzy Quatro as rhythm guitarist and ballet dancer, if I understood correctly.
 We were also helped, if that’s the right word, by my pal Gary Holton, at that time with the Heavy Metal Kids and later to be come a TV star in ‘Auf Wiedersehen Pet’.

 Something of a ‘character’, Gary sang and pocketed microphones.
 His party trick came during mike setups.
 While talking to engineer John Rollo, he would randomly mouth silent words.
 The engineer would spend much energy and effort trying to find the cause of these unpredictable dropouts.
 After about half an hour, I went into the studio to discover that there was no dropping-out at all, of course.
 My, how we all laughed, slapping each other heartily on the back and praising Gary’s creative sense of humour.
 His then-wife turned up and they had a blazing row about drugs.
 When I returned the next day, John Rollo asked me whether I had taken a particularly expensive Neumann mike home.
-‘No, not at all’, I told him. ‘”Could it have been Gary?”, he enquired.
+‘Not me’, I told him. ‘”Could it have been Gary?”, he asked.
 I called Gary and he denied it flatly.
-A few years later, he confessed that it had been him, and that he had sold it in a Ladbroke Grove pub a few days later.
+A few years later, he confessed that he had indeed nicked the mike, and that he had sold it in a Ladbroke Grove pub a few days later.

 We recorded with guitarist Angie in Chas Chandler’s Red Bus studio in Portland Place, London, coincidentally right next door to my favourite pub.
-One of these tunes would become the b-side to our single, ‘I’m Not In Love With You’, which told the tale of Chris and my exploits around London’s club, in a manner reminiscent of the Rolling Stones, with whom I had briefly jammed in Paris.
+One of these tunes would become the b-side to our single, ‘I’m Not In Love With You’, which told the tale of Chris and my exploits around London clubs, in a manner reminiscent of the Rolling Stones.

 UK radio roundly ignored the single release, but not so children’s TV.
 Mercury Records got us onto ‘Get It Together’, where we were presented by a duck and a pederast.
 It didn’t further our career noticeably, except for an increasing number of farmers who turned up at gigs.
 With new guitarist Tommy, we made some more demos, and then still more.